Umbrella Company in Uruguay

 Step 2: Sign In

-Access online services by signing in here.
+Access online services by signing in here(link is external).
 Alternatively, you can sign in using an Electronic Identity Card.

 Step 3: File Taxes Online